basho/basho_docs/source/languages/en/riakee/ops/mdc/v2/ssl.md

 ## SSL CA Validation

-You can adjust the way CA certificates are validated by adding the following to the `riak_repl` section of `app.config`:
+You can adjust the way CA certificates are validated by adding the following to the `riak_repl` section of your `app.config`:

 ```erlang
 {ssl_depth, ...}